 In this article, a method is described to generate hematopoietic progenitor cells directly from human fibroblasts, which go through and HP cell intermediate, similarly to definitive HSCs14.

 Pool-production of lentiviral particles encoding GATA2, GFI1B and FOS was preferred over individual production, since in our hands it results in higher reprogramming efficiencies (unpublished data).
 Lentiviruses, as members of the Retroviridae family, normally contain two copies of positive single-stranded RNA19.
 The increased reprogramming efficiency may be due to packaging of two different transgenes in the same lentiviral particle, resulting in increased number of cells co-transduced with the three transcription factors.
-To ensure the success of this protocol, it is necessary to transduce HDFs with adequate amount of virus depending on the cell passage to obtain an optimal balance between reprogramming efficiency and cell viability, as recommended in step 4.6.
+To ensure the success of this protocol, it is necessary to transduce HDFs with adequate amount of virus depending on cell passage to obtain an optimal balance between reprogramming efficiency and cell viability, as recommended in step 4.6.
 Moreover, fresh non-concentrated viruses can be used.
 It is recommended to transduce cells with 0.5-3 mL of 3TFs pool and M2rtTA.
 Also, cell density should be adjusted according to the application.
 150 000 HDFs per 6-well plate (step 4.4) provided the optimal density to perform FACS, transplantation and flow cytometry analysis of reprogrammed cells.
 For ChIP-seq experiments, more cells were required from the beginning (step 5.1).
 It is important to check cells regularly for morphological changes and replace hematopoietic medium twice a week to support the emergence of induced hematopoietic cells.
 Addition of hematopoietic cytokines or co-culture in feeder layers may increase reprogramming efficiency.

-With this method, it was possible to demonstrate the expression of new hematopoietic markers that are dynamically expressed during hemogenic reprogramming.
-CD9, which was shown to be up regulated in reprogrammed cells at the transcriptional level14, is rapidly activated at the initial phases of reprogramming and is expressed at the cell surface of CD49f+CD143+ cells, serving as a novel marker of human HSC precursors.
+With this method, we can identify new hematopoietic markers that are dynamically expressed during hemogenic reprogramming.
+CD9, which was shown to be up regulated in reprogrammed cells at the transcriptional level14, is rapidly expressed at the cell surface in the initial phases of reprogramming together with CD49f and CD143, serving as a novel marker of human HSC precursors.
 We also show that ITGA6 and ACE are direct targets of GATA2 during the initial stages of hemogenic reprogramming, in addition to CD9 and CD3414, providing a direct mechanistic link between human hemogenic precursor phenotype and GATA2.

 One advantage of this system resides in the use of relatively homogeneous fibroblast cultures.
 While PSCs are easily expanded and maintained in vitro, differentiation protocols generate heterogeneous populations that include hematopoietic progenitors, which engraft poorly 5–7.
-Moreover, there is a risk of tumorigenesis when transplanting PSC-derived HSPCs, since undifferentiated PSCs may still remain in culture after the differentiation protocol.
+Moreover, there is a risk of tumorigenesis when transplanting PSC-derived HSPCs, since undifferentiated PSCs may still remain in culture even after employing differentiation protocols.
 Alternatively to fibroblasts, direct reprogramming to HSCs has been applied to blood-committed progenitors20 and endothelial cells21.
 However, starting with blood-restricted progenitor cells hinders therapeutic application of the resulting HSCs if the patient carries mutations that affect the stem/progenitor hematopoietic population22.
 In the case of endothelial cells, these are more difficult to obtain compared to fibroblasts, and constitute a very heterogeneous cell population in terms of phenotype, function and structure, which are organ-dependent23.
 Other studies have succeeded in reprogramming mouse fibroblasts into engraftable hematopoietic progenitors24,25 yet, so far, no other protocol describes the generation of HSPC-like cells from human fibroblasts.